 The Jewel in the crown of Stevenage is Fairlands Valley Park.
 Once voted as one of the UK’s leading free visitor attractions, Fairlands Valley Park consists of 120 acres of beautiful parkland situated within the heart of Stevenage.
-Located within the heart of Stevenage.
-The Sailing Centre adjacent to the 11 acre sailing lake is used for the center’s dinghy, canoeing, kayak, windsurfing, powerboat courses, and angling.
-The Centre also runs many land-based courses and activities such as Boards & Buggies, Grass Sledging, Orienteering, Mountain Biking and Power Kiting.
-The newest addition to the Centre is ‘So Challenging’ offers a thrill experience with a ropes course and climbing wall.
+The Sailing Centre adjacent to the 11 acre sailing lake is used for the centre’s dinghies, canoeing, kayak, windsurfing, powerboat courses, and angling.
+The centre also runs many land-based courses and activities such as boards & buggies, grass sledging, orienteering, mountain biking and power kiting.
+The newest addition to the centre is ‘So Challenging’ offers a thrill experience with a ropes course and climbing wall.
 For the jogging enthusiast, keeping fit is a pleasure on the Trim Track.

 It is believed that Fairlands takes its name from the ‘Fairlane’ which used to run almost due south linking Shephall (to the South) with Pin Green (to the North)

 Stevenage is launching a major, 20-year, £1bn regeneration programmed designed to transform what it offers to current and future residents and to make Stevenage into a place where people want to live, work and play.